TheArtificial/theartificial.nl/source/blog/2017/01-06-sinterklaas-book.html.md

 author: natalia
 ---

+This year we decided to treat our clients and friends to a very special [Sinterklaas](/blog/2014/12/05/stnicholasday.html) gift, a collection of our Friday cocktail recipes.

 ![Book Cover](01-06-sinterklaas-book/cover.jpg)

-This year, we decided to treat our clients and friends with a very special Christmas gift, a collection of our Friday cocktail recipes.

-# How we made the book
+# Defining a Style

 We started off by analyzing other cocktail books.
-What works, what doesn't?
+What works and what doesn't?
 What colors and typography are popular?
-How can we make ours different?

-We all love cocktails and for us, each one of them has its own personality, the ingredients we use are what make them unique.
+How do others balance utility with style?
+Where should we copy, and how could we make our book of recipes different?

+Because we are a UI/UX studio a lot of people would think that we spend most of our time behind the screen, but not at The Artificial.
+We start our projects by doing research, sketching in our notebooks, looking for materials, exploring different ways to show what we want, and making decisions together.

 ![Ingredients for prints](01-06-sinterklaas-book/fruits.jpg)

-When mixing, it is very important to have the right amount of each of the ingredients, it is what defines the taste of it.
-Each ingredient has its own characteristics and once they are mixed they create something tasty and beautiful.

-Because we are a UI/UX studio a lot of people would think that we spend most of our time behind the screen, but not at The Artificial.
-We try to start our projects by doing research, sketching on our notebooks, looking for materials, exploring different ways to show what we want and making decisions together.
+We all love cocktails, and each one of them has its own personality.
+Our mixology experiments usually start with an ingredient or a flavor we want to try, and we used these ingredients as the foundation for the presentation of each recipe.

+In this case, we decided to create patterns using the ingredients we used to mix our cocktails.

 ![Adding paint to the ingredients](01-06-sinterklaas-book/painting.jpg)

 ![Creating prints](01-06-sinterklaas-book/impressions.jpg)

-In this case, we decided to create patterns using ingredients we had used to mix our cocktails.
+# Refining Each Recipe

+When mixing, it is very important to have the right amount of each of each ingredient; different proportions result in different tastes.
+Each ingredient has its own characteristics that need to be considered so that they can be mixed to create something beautiful.

+The same can be said for layouts.

 ![Soap](01-06-sinterklaas-book/soap.jpg)

 After the first round of sketches, we found out that the patterns by themselves were not going to cut it.
-The spreads looked like soap packaging and that does not represent us as a studio.
+The spreads looked like soap packaging, a look that does not represent us as a studio.

+So we decided to add images to make it more personal and to use collage as the technique.
+The beauty of collage is chaos, and with the right images and proportions we could give the illusion of three-dimensionality to a flat canvas.
+It also allowed us to combine different elements and styles and to create harmony within each composition.

 ![Book close up](01-06-sinterklaas-book/closeup.jpg)

-So we decided to add images to make it more personal and to use collage as the technique.
-The beauty of collage is chaos, and with the right images and proportions you can give the illusion of three-dimensionality to a flat canvas.
-It also allows you to combine different elements and styles and to create harmony within them.
+# Pulling Everything Together

+But creating consistency was a bit of a struggle; as the spreads were not meant to stand alone.
+We had to somehow fit them into one publication.
+In order to achieve this, we treated the images in the same way and created a color palette to unify the pages.
+We then divided the book into three sections: The Experiments, The Classics, and The Signatures.

 ![Book sections](01-06-sinterklaas-book/sections.jpg)

-But creating consistency was a bit of a struggle; as they were not meant to stand alone we had to somehow fit them into one publication.
-In order to achieve this, we treated the images in the same way and we created a color palette to unify them.
-We then divided the book into three sections: The Experiments, The Classics, and The Signatures.

 For me, the biggest challenge was to get to know everyone at The Artificial a bit better, so to express our personality throughout the book.
-We all like whimsical stuff: hand lettering, colors, animals (although some of us have allergies), illustrations, typography, writing and of course, cocktails.
+We all like whimsical stuff: hand lettering, colors, animals (although some of us have allergies), illustrations, typography, writing, and of course, cocktails.